Michael Gleason (musician): AD, 1983–1988

-In 1983, Livgren recorded his second solo release along with himself on guitar and keyboard, Michael Gleason on vocals, keyboards and guitar, Warren Ham on saxophone, flute, harmonica and vocals, David Hope on bass, and Dennis Holt on drums.
+In 1983, Livgren recorded his second solo release along with himself on guitar and keyboard, Michael Gleason on vocals, keyboards and guitar, Warren Ham on saxophone, flute, harmonica and vocals, Dave Hope on bass, and Dennis Holt on drums.
 While Livgren and Hope had still been members of Kansas officially during the recording process, both left the band after a final New Year's Eve performance on December 31, 1983, which was at least partly a result of their new-found Christian beliefs that they felt unable to share in a free creative way due to rising tension with other band members and with the record label, Kirshner Records.
 During sessions for the album, it became apparent that the musicians shared many interests, not the least of which was their Christian faith.
 After years of feeling isolated and artistically stifled in Kansas, Livgren found working with fellow Christians refreshing.
 By the end of the recording sessions, the session musicians had jelled, and Livgren decided to name the group AD.
 Finally, their first album, Time Line, was released in 1984 and credited to Kerry Livgren/AD.
 However, it received virtually no promotion from CBS Records, who probably saw the side project as a threat to the continued success of Kansas.
 Due to legal entanglements caused by his contractual obligations with Kansas, Livgren was unable to market AD in the mainstream secular market.
 After negotiating with the record label, he received a waiver to perform with AD in the Christian rock market.
 This would become a hindrance to commercial viability for the band.

 AD released their second album Art of the State in 1985.
 AD toured extensively in 1984 and 1985, sometimes playing bars and clubs one night and then churches the next.
 In spite of favorable album reviews, the tour for Art of the State was not as successful as intended, resulting in Warren Ham's departure from the band in 1986.